Frito-Lay: The Frito Company

 In 1932, Kansas City, Kansas-born Charles Elmer Doolin, manager of the Highland Park Confectionery in San Antonio, Texas, purchased a corn chip recipe, a handheld potato ricer, and 19 retail accounts from a corn chip manufacturer for $100, which he borrowed from his mother.
 Doolin established a new corn chip business, The Frito Company, in his mother's kitchen.
-Doolin, with his mother and brother, produced the corn chips, now named Fritos, and had a production capacity of approximately 10 pounds per day and roughly 30 cents per product.
+Doolin, with his mother and brother, produced the corn chips, now named Fritos, and had a production capacity of approximately 10 pounds per day and roughly 30¢ per product.
 Doolin distributed the Fritos in 5¢ bags.
 Daily sales totaled $8 to $10 and profits averaged about $2 per day.
 In 1933 the production of Fritos increased from 10 pounds to nearly 100 pounds due to the development of a hammer press.
 By the end of the year, production lines were operating in Houston and Dallas.
 The Frito Company headquarters also moved to Dallas to capitalize on the city's central location and better availability of raw materials.
-In 1937 The Frito Company opened its research and development lab and introduced new products, including Fritos Peanut Butter Sandwiches and Fritos Peanuts, to supplement Fritos and Fritatos Potato chips, which had been introduced in 1935.
+In 1937 The Frito Company opened its research and development lab and introduced new products, including Fritos Peanut Butter Sandwiches and Fritos Peanuts, to supplement Fritos and Fritatos potato chips, which had been introduced in 1935.

 In 1939, the company purchased Fluffs pork skins and incorporated the Dallas business.
 Frito relocated the operation from Haskell Avenue to a new facility at 2005 Wall Street.
 Alice Rupe, who was one of Fluffs' original six all-woman crew, was placed in charge of operations.
 In 1940, she was named assistant treasurer and manager; in 1949 she was promoted to treasurer.

 In 1941, the company opened its western division in Los Angeles with two sales routes, which would become the prototype for The Frito Company's distribution system.
 In 1945, The Frito Sales Company was established to separate sales from production activities.
 Expansion continued with the issue of six franchises through the Frito National Company in the same year.
 In 1950, Fritos were sold in all 48 states.
 The Frito Company issued its first public stock in 1954.
 In 1958, Frito entered the Midwest potato chip market by acquiring the Nicolay Dancey Company, which made New Era potato chips.
 At the time of Doolin's death in 1959, The Frito Company produced over 40 products, had plants in 18 cities, employed over 3,000 people, and had sales in 1958 in excess of $50 million.
 By 1962, Fritos were sold in 48 countries.